JoshuaChil/Indoor-RFDETR/README.md

 - Convert annotations into **COCO format**
 - Train and evaluate an **RFDETR-Nano** object detection model

-**NOTE**: Currently doesn't have features to balance classes, which could result in poorer training results.
+**NOTE**: Currently doesn't have automatically to balance classes, which could result in poorer training results.
 Updates **ideally* coming soon!

 Thanks for stopping by!